Nirzol/EfgCasAuth/README.md

-EfgLogger
+EfgCASAUth
 ===============

-This module implements Authentication with Doctrine and support for CAS (Central Authenticate Service).
+This module implements ZF2 (Zend Framework 2) Authentication with Doctrine and support for CAS (Central Authenticate Service).

 Installation and Use:
 ---------------------